 Part of the journey to sobriety is the build-up of trust.
 With that in mind, you should always be consistent in your message, both in your words and in your actions.
 A good example of this would be not to suggest your loved one has a drinking problem and then offering a bottle of wine over dinner.
 Sticking to your word and following through with your actions not only builds trust but sets an excellent example for your loved one.

 This also means that you should be predictable.
 Addicts can be known for their unpredictable behavior, so setting a precedent may make them follow in your footsteps.
 There’s also the little-known fact that surprises can be stressful at the best of times, and this stress can feed an addiction.

 Listen At Least As Much As You Talk

 Building trust with an addict means communicating with them effectively.
 That means you should listen to them at least as much as you talk.
 Someone who is addicted should know that they can confide in you, so you’ll need to listen without criticizing or interrupting.
 Being able to speak to someone and confide in them plays a significant part in the journey to sobriety, regardless of where they are in the journey.

 Know Where To Get Help

 If your loved one declines, you’ll still have the option to focus on yourself.
-If your loved one sees how you’ve benefited from support groups and therapy, it may inspire them to want to seek help themselves.
+If your loved one sees how you’ve benefited from support groups and Group Treatment sessions, it may inspire them to want to seek help themselves.
 After all, many addicts’ journeys to sobriety don’t work until they want to seek help.
 Seeing that change is possible and may also provide some much-needed hope when they begin their path to sobriety.